Here are some projects which the Laboratorio de Ecología Ecosistémica Tropical is leading and/or participating in:

 Dry forests cover vast expanses of the tropics, and are likely to expand more given predicted drought in many tropical areas due to climate change.
 Nevertheless, information on the factors that control soil fluxes of carbon dioxide, nitrous oxide and methane are limited.
 So is information on the capacity of dry forest tree species to adapt to more intense and frequent drought and forest fires.
 In collaboration with Cristina Chinchilla (UCR), Roberto Cordero (UNA), Braulio Vilchez (ITCR) and Jennifer Powers (U. Minnesota), we are investigating the effects of soil properties, forest successional age and rainfall seasonality on the fluxes of these gases, as well as the drought and fire tolerance of several tree species.
 Stay tuned for publications!

 Atmospheric deposition of nitrogen is now a reality over large areas of the tropics, and atmospheric deposition of phosphorus could become more intense with increasing desertification and dust deposition.
 This has the capacity to create profound changes in the structure and function of these ecosystems.
-EcoEcos is currently starting work at Earth Forest Fertilization Experiment (EFFEX) in collaboration with Silvia Alvarez-Clare, the founder of EFFEX, Germain Esquivel (UNA) and Roberto Cordero (UNA) to investigate how long term nutrient additions influence CO2 fluxes and other important processes such as organic matter decomposition and photosynthesis.
+Our lab is currently starting work at Earth Forest Fertilization Experiment (EFFEX) in collaboration with Silvia Alvarez-Clare (Morton Arboretum), the founder of EFFEX, Megan Midgley (Morton Arboretum) and Victor Hugo Morales Peña (EARTH) to investigate how long term nutrient additions influence CO2 fluxes and other important soil processes and vegetation dynamics.

 Organic phosphorus dynamics in tropical forest soils